 13) Don’t play with fire in temptations 2 Timothy 2:22; James 1:13-16

 Flee from temptation.
 Guard your bodies.
 Guard your mind and your heart.
 I beg you to abstain from sexual immorality.
-You are just destroying your future marriage.
-As I can testify, its well worth the wait.
+You are just destroying your future marriage and adding baggage to a possible 50 year marriage.
+Why waste it for such a fleeting time?
+It is worth the wait.
 If you have already messed up, God is so gracious to forgive but the hurt is tough to overcome.

 When it all comes down to it, there really is no other good leadership style than servant leadership.
-After Breakaway, help pick up the chairs even if you are speaking.
-Don’t think because you are now a senior that you don’t have to help the 7th graders or have to greet people.
 Be servant leaders and humble yourself.
 Follow Jesus example.

 15) Focus on friendships with girls over dating.
 Proverbs 5; 2 Timothy 2:22

 This goes along with guarding your heart.
 With hormones so high in high school, dating can be quite dangerous.
-Focus on the friendship with girls and spend time with them in groups or at least over the phone or texting.
-Acknowledge the fact that dating can lead to a lot of temptations and none of us are strong enough to resist them if we are put in certain dangerous situations.
-Focus on the friendships in high school and in college because 1) it will protect you from sin, 2) you will respect them more as a person you care about, 3) guard your heart, 4) takes the pressure off of dating, 5) allows you to discern whether this is the type of person you want to date or not.
+You are lighting a fuse who don’t want to ignite.
+Igniting equals teenage pregnancy, dreams crushed, rushed marriage.
+Focus on friendships in high school and in college because 1) it will protect you from sin, 2) you will respect them more as a person you care about, 3) guard your heart, 4) takes the pressure off of dating, 5) allows you to discern whether this is the type of person you want to date or not.